ufs-community/uwtools/docs/sections/user_guide/yaml/tags.rst

    boolean: !!bool "true"
    integer: !!int "3"
    float: !!float "3.14"

-Additionally, UW defines the following tags to support use cases not covered by standard tags.
-Where standard YAML tags are applied to their values immediately, application of UW YAML tags is delayed until after Jinja2 expressions in tagged values are dereferenced.

 **NB** Values tagged with UW YAML tags must be strings.
 Use quotes as necessary to ensure that they are.